 Adornment in Silappathikāram

 Constructed in a mythical format, there are transformations of epic proportions in the story, making it a fantastical read.
 However, what interests me most about this epic is the thick description of all the three kingdoms and the lives of the people.
 The level of detailing of clothing, jewellery, architecture that Ilangō Adigal provides is amazing.
 The text records terms related gem trade, jewellery and practice of adornment in a way that shows how important jewellery is Tamil culture.
-It supersedes Nāṭya Śāstra, a treatise on performance arts which is considered to be the go to text for adornment practices of ancient India.

 My post on Ancient Indian jewellery, which incidentally is the post that inspired me to start this blog, lists Sanskrit names for jewels as found in Nāṭya Śāstra.
+The Sankrit Nāṭya Śāstra, a treatise on performance arts is considered to be the go to text for adornment practices for classical dance forms such as Bharatanatyam.
+You can find jewellery description from Nāṭya Śāstra here on my blog.
 However, Silappathikāram lists Tamil terms for jewellery objects, along with lifestyle practices surrounding them, offering a local perspective.
 Just as I had in my post, listed jewellery from head to toe, Ilango Adigal too, lists Madhavi’s jewellery from Head to toe in the section on Kadaladukadai 126, verses 76-98.
 The article Madhavi and jewelry in Silappathikāram is my attempt to translate the Tamil jewellery terms into English and consolidated them.
 An example is the specific description of Mekala, a dancer’s girdle that Madhavi wears.
 It is made of thirty-two strands of big pearls worn over a blue cloth embroidered with the figures of flowers.

 The Jeweller’s street in Madurai and gem trade

-Silappathikāram records several gemmology practices that were prevalent in Southern India in 5th century AD Methods to identify clarity characteristics in gemstones such as rubies and diamonds are listed.
+Silappathikāram records several gemmology practices that were prevalent in Southern India in 5th century AD.
+Methods to identify clarity characteristics in gemstones such as rubies and diamonds are listed.
 Some terms are in ancient Tamil, others in Pali (a language spoken by Buddhists) and very rarely in Sanskrit.
 The description of the jeweller’s street that Kovalan visits in Madurai in Canto XIV Urkankadai is utterly fascinating.
 Imagine a street where cloudless green emeralds without any feathering (fractures) and extinction (black spots) were available.
 Black, white, green and red diamonds are displayed.
 The Navaratna including Rubies (maanikam) that look like red lotuses (padmam), yellow sapphire (Kanaga pushparagam) resembling the sun, Sapphire (neelam), Gomedagham (hessonite), night like dark onyx, double coloured opals, Cat’s eye (vaiduryam) in various colours, crystal quartz (spatikam) are sold.

 Stores sell heaps of pearls (bindhu) in white and reddish pink, local Korkai pearls, untwisted coral branches with no impurities (stones) in them.
 The pearls look like the Moon, Jupiter and Mars (chandra, guru, angaraka).
 Small coral beads and ivory components are also sold.
 They offered four kinds of gold for sale and in front of each shop hung a flag — the signpost indicative of the gold available in the store.
 They sold yellow gold from India jāmbūnadam, red gold (adagam?), green gold (kilicirai – parrot’s wing) and pure gold (Jātarūpa; suvaṇṇa was useable gold – both Pali words).